jonkahana/CLIPPR/README.md

 ### Training

-We provide training & evaluation scripts for: CLIPPR, Zero-Shot CLIP (evaluation only) and a Supervised adapter on top of CLIP, for each one of the evaluated datasets.
+We provide training & evaluation scripts for: CLIPPR, Zero-Shot CLIP (evaluation only) and a supervised adapter on top of CLIP, for each one of the evaluated datasets.
-The scripts can be found in the `bash_scripts` folder sorted by dataset.
+The scripts can be found under the `bash_scripts` folder sorted by dataset.

 **NOTE:** Inside the `bash_scripts\utk` folder you can also find code for our ablation studies.